Do you think your back pain might have something to do with the fact that you sit for long hours every day at work?

 Chronic back pain comes from sitting improperly in a chair.

 It doesn’t happen overnight.
-It happens over many years of sitting with bad posture in a chair for long periods of time everyday.
+It happens over many years of sitting with bad posture in a chair for an extended period every day.

 Sitting with bad posture causes the spinal ligaments to overstretch creating a high degree of laxity in the vertebral column which may allow individual vertebrae to slide either backward or forward leading to nerve impingement and excessive strain on the discs.